 Use subheadings even if you don’t need them

-I’m not a huge fan of a bunch of subheadings, but apparently Google likes them and they help drive home your keyword.
+I’m not a huge fan of a bunch of subheadings, but apparently Google likes them and they help drive home your keyword and get that SEO score up.
 You want to break up your text with subheadings that include your keyword throughout your post.
 And make sure you use the tool at the top to designate them as a subheading, rather than just make the text bold and/or underlined.
 This is also supposed to help with that readability issue I mentioned earlier.
 It helps keep everything short and sweet and organized.